menu

 Compared to the rest of the country, citizens of Morrill - Lyman spend much less time in their cars: on average, their commute to work is only 17.94 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-As is often the case in a small town, Morrill - Lyman doesn't have a public transportation system that people use for their commute.
+Morrill - Lyman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Morrill - Lyman with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.93% of adults in Morrill - Lyman have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Morrill - Lyman rank slightly lower than the national average.
+15.93% of adults 25 and older in Morrill - Lyman have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Morrill - Lyman in 2022 was $30,775, which is lower middle income relative to Nebraska and the nation.
 This equates to an annual income of $123,100 for a family of four.
 However, Morrill - Lyman contains both very wealthy and poor people as well.